mosra/magnum-website/content/blog/backstage/cpp11-features-in-magnum-simplifying-daily-workflow.rst

-Note that unlike with e.g. initializer lists, mentioned in previous article, the error will be detected at compile time --- we forgot to separate last two values with a comma, thus passed only six elements to the constructor, causing undefined behavior.
+Note that unlike with e.g. initializer lists, mentioned in previous article, the error will be detected at compile time --- we forgot to separate last two values with a comma, thus passed only six elements to the constructor causing undefined behavior in the C++03 case.

-In other situations, variadic templates might compute some things automatically and save repetitive typing, which otherwise leads to accidental mistakes.
+In other situations, variadic templates might calculate some things automatically and save repetitive typing, which otherwise leads to accidental mistakes.
 Imagine adding buffer with interleaved vertex attributes, specifying one attribute at a time:

 .. code:: c++

     Int offset = 4238;
     Int stride = 36;
     Mesh mesh;
-    mesh.addVertexBuffer(vertexBuffer, offset, Shader::Position(), stride-12)
+    mesh.addVertexBuffer(vertexBuffer, offset, Shader::Position{}, stride-12)
-        .addVertexBuffer(vertexBuffer, offset+12, Shader::Normal(), stride-12)
+        .addVertexBuffer(vertexBuffer, offset+12, Shader::Normal{}, stride-12)
-        .addVertexBuffer(vertexBuffer, offset+24, Shader::TextureCoordinates(), stride-12)
+        .addVertexBuffer(vertexBuffer, offset+24, Shader::TextureCoords{}, stride-12)
-        .addVertexBuffer(vertexBuffer, offset+32, Shader::Weight(), stride-12);
+        .addVertexBuffer(vertexBuffer, offset+32, Shader::Weight{}, stride-12);

 Each interleaved attribute is specified by starting offset and size of the gap after it (containing data of other attributes).
-Note that, due to copy-paste error, all the attributes have specified the same gap, even though the texture coordinates occupy only 8 bytes, not 12 and the weight is only four bytes.
-If the whole vertex format is specified at once using variadic function, the sizes, offsets and strides are computed automatically behind the scenes, leaving no room for mistakes:
+Note that, due to copy-paste error, all the attributes have specified the same gap, even though the texture coordinates are two floats and thus occupy only 8 bytes (not 12), and the weight is only a single four-byte float.
+If the whole vertex format is specified at once using variadic function, the sizes, offsets and strides are calculated automatically behind the scenes, leaving no room for mistakes:

 .. code:: c++

-    mesh.addVertexBuffer(vertexBuffer, 4238, Shader::Position(), Shader::Normal(),
+    mesh.addVertexBuffer(vertexBuffer, 4238, Shader::Position{}, Shader::Normal{},
-        Shader::TextureCoordinates(), Shader::Weight(), 3);
+        Shader::TextureCoords{}, Shader::Weight{}, 3);

 Lastly, with variadic classes you can merge many similar tasks into one.
 Imagine having type-safe resource manager for meshes, textures and sound